White River Fishing Guide, Pals Recover ’20s-Era Boat

 Very few examples of similar boats

 built in 1920s exist today.
-Flippin said he
+Flippin said he believes

-from the Galena (Mo.)
+Galena (Mo.)
 Boat Co.

 Flippin said Ozarks researcher and